highamm/sptotal/inst/paper/paper.md

 ## Generalized R-squared: 0.03966569
 ```

 With the `summary()` generic, we obtain output similar to the summary output of a linear model fit with `lm()`, as well as a table of fitted covariance parameter estimates.
-Next, we use `predict()` to obtain a prediction for the total abundance across all spatial locations, along with a standard error for the prediction.
+Next, we use `predict()` to implement FPBK and obtain a prediction for the total abundance across all spatial locations, along with a standard error for the prediction.
 By default, `predict()` gives a prediction for total abundance, though the default can be modified by specifying a column of prediction weights for the vector $\mathbf{b}$ with the `wtscol` argument.

 ```r